-Baby abandoned on the side of the road found by Amazon driver

-Neighbors on Houston's northside are thanking an Amazon delivery driver for helping to find a baby that was abandoned after an apparent carjacking.
+Amazon delivery driver finds baby abandoned by carjacker

-Police said they responded to a stolen car and kidnapping in the 300 block of Sunnyside on Monday.
+Police said they responded to a stolen car and kidnapping on Monday in the 300 block of Sunnyside.

-Around the same time, a home surveillance camera captured a man leave a baby in a newborn carrier on the side of the road in the 400 block of New Haven Drive, less than a mile away.
+Around the same time, a home surveillance camera captured a man leaving a baby in a newborn carrier on the side of the road in the 400 block of New Haven Drive, less than a mile away.

 Amazon driver Juan Carlos Flores said he spotted the baby in the carrier and realized something wasn't right.